lmanov1/DL_DiabeticRetinopathyStagePrediction/README.md

 ## Getting started

+Tested with:
+python 3.10.12 (must be active version on your system) - if you have another python version , use `poetry update`     instead of `poetry install` during the step 5 - and does not commit poetry.lock afterwards!
+poetry 1.8.3
+pip 24.2

 1. Pre-requirements:
     - Be sure you have poetry installed in your environment
     - If you have GPU card (NVidia), be sure you have nvidia-smi cli installed